AllenLiu45/MuseStock/README.md

 After all the process, you will get the pkl to store the data.
 And we provide a series of tools in the util.py.
 You can use them to help you understand the process.
+We also provide a series baseline models in the path ./baseline_model.
+Some public and difficult to integrated models can be downloaded from public github link.
 After dataprocess you can run the main.py to train the model.
 You can adjust your configuration in my_parser.py.

 ## Run
 ```sh